Warren981026/CocoSketch-main/README.md

 *  `Struct/`: the data structures, such as heap and hash table
 *  `Single/`: the single-key sketching algorithms
 *  `Multiple/`: the hardware and software versions of our CocoSketch and USS
-*  `Benchmark.h`: the benchmarks about ARE, recall rate, and precision rate

 Requirements
 -------